acoli-repo/olia/docs/index.md

 University Potsdam and the Humboldt-University Berlin (since 2007).
 The original goal was to document and to formalize linguistic categories for all language resources of the linguistic collaborative research centers existing at the time.
+A document describing the [original motivation](motivation.html) is provided as part of the documentation.
 Later on, different applications in corpus linguistics, natural language processing and the Semantic Web have been developed.